 Your network administrator can configure pause dialing for a Speed Dial, in order to create a time break.
 This is typically required for a Speed Dial which dials a destination extension number that is behind an Interactive Voice Response (IVR) system.

 Note: Consult your network administrator if you need a pause dialing configured for a Speed Dial.
 See the Administrator's Manual for more information.

-6.15.3 Using a VocaNOM Speed Dial
+6.15.3 Using VocaNOM for Direct Voice-Dialing